 The IRS Fresh Start Initiative is one of those rare moments where the Government utilizes good foresight.

 If you owe the IRS more than you can afford, you can rack up all types of penalties for failing to pay taxes.
 The burden can be crushing for some.
-Penalties happen to be one of the biggest factors facing anyone who are behind on their taxes.
-Click here to watch or read more information on IRS Back Taxes.
+Penalties happen to be one of the biggest factors facing anyone who is behind on their taxes.

 The IRS Fresh Start Initiative gives taxpayers a six-month extension to get their taxes up to speed.
 Interest will still apply, but people won’t face any penalties due to failure-to-pay.